Down Mexico Way

 “Goes to show you what a good actor I am.”

-Ava gasped, “Don’t tell me that you were play-acting?”
+Isabella gasped, “Don’t tell me you were play-acting?”

 “Yes, I was ‘play-acting’ like you call it.
-Whatever this evil is, it can’t read minds.
+Whatever this is, it can’t read minds.
+Can it?
 It’s not omnipotent.
-It can’t tell what I am really thinking.
-God’s the only one that can do that.
-So, I’m not giving this entity any high-fives that it might be weirding me out.”
+So, I’m not giving this entity any high-fives that it might affect me.”

 “Entity?
 Jolene?
 An entity?”

-“I’m talking about occult activity, paranormal activity.
+“What else would you call it?
+We know Jolene is no longer alive.
+It could be occult activity, like paranormal.
 It’s dangerous.
-And the kids around here are playing with it all the time.
-The thing that you saw was not Jolene.”
+The kids around here are playing with it all the time.
+The thing you saw was not Jolene.”

 “Paranormal?”
 She laughed.